Part of speech: adjective

 Examples of Limpid in a sentence

-"She knew her son was over his bout of flu when she saw his limpid eyes."
+"She knew her son was over his bout of flu when his eyes were limpid."

-Limpid is an adjective used to clearly describe anything translucent or free from clouds and darkness.
+Limpid is an adjective used to describe anything translucent or free from clouds and darkness.
 It’s most often used to describe liquid, but can also be used when someone has a clear and direct way with words.
-Just don’t fall guilty to the cliché in writing and describe your heroine as having “eyes like deep, limpid pools.”
+But steer clear of the writing cliché of describing a character as having “eyes like deep, limpid pools.”

 Did you Know?

-This word can easily be traced back to the Latin word “limpidus,” meaning clear.
-But there’s also a link to the Latin word “lymph,” for clear water.
-You just might find a nymph frolicking in the limpid lymph.
+This word can easily be traced back to the Latin word "limpidus," meaning "clear," but there's also a link to the Latin "lymph," meaning "clear water," in particular.